jetbrains-academy/refactoring-course/RefactoringToDesignPatterns/FactoryMethodPatternPractice/Task1/task.md

 Create a class `TransportationServiceFactory` with the `getTransportation(transport: String)` method.
-This method should return an appropriate message based on the given transport mode, using the "when" construction.
+This method should return an appropriate message based on the given transport mode, using the `when` construction.

 <div class="hint" title="Refactoring hint">